Jewellery Studies Past Issues

 Daniel between the lions: a new sardonyx cameo for the British Museum.
 Paul Williamson

 Jewish marriage rings.
-Gertrude Seidmann
+Gertrud Seidmann

 A late medieval love jewel.
 John Cherry